-GAAP accounting was developed when intangible assets (customer intangibles, brands, intellectual property, and human capital) represented about 15% of a company's value.
-Studies show intangibles assets today represent 90% of S&P500 market value and yet, financial statements have little information about them.

-Non-financial reporting beyond standard financial reporting matters greatly to investors.
+GAAP accounting developed when was intangible assets (customer intangibles, brands, intellectual property, and human capital) represented about 15% of a company's value.
+Studies show intangibles assets today represent 90% of S&P500 market value and vet. financial statements have little information about them. reporting Non-financial beyond standard financial reporting matters greatly to investors.
 ESG reporting is a complex task to do in the real world due to the lack of consistent and structured data, but this should not be a reason for not implementing it at all.
 Financial accounting as we know it also arose from a stakeholders' pull (not from a regulatory push); it did not materialize fully formed but was the product of a long evolution and a sharp debate.
 Progress stems from unperfect trials.